DianaBernardo/COW/README.md

 # COW
-Countries Of The World project for Fedex Day at Green Fox Academy
+Countries Of The World project for Fedex Day at Green Fox Academy (unfinished)